 We are a Delaware corporation that was formed in 1989.
 We and our predecessors have conducted business since 1974.
-Our executive offices are located at 512 Seventh Avenue, New York, NY 10019 and our telephone number is (212) 403-0500.
-Our website is http://www.g-iii.com.
-The information on our website is not a part of this prospectus.
+Our executive offices are located at 512 Seventh Avenue, New York, NY 10019 and our telephone

 Summary Consolidated Financial Data (In thousands, except per share data)